"Doers of good and leaders of men..."

 A Tradition of Excellence

 Celebrating many years of dedicated service to Jacksonville families, Episcopal recently celebrated its 50th Anniversary, an important milestone that reinforces the School’s permanence and strength within the community.
-Since 1966, the School has lived up to its founding mission of excellence in the Four Pillars: academics, athletics, arts and Christian leadership.
+Since 1966, the School has lived up to its founding mission of excellence in the Four Pillars: Academics, Athletics, Fine Arts and Spiritual Life.

 Episcopal's 56-acre campus includes the 28-acre estate that once belonged to the Packer-Cummings family, and was fondly known as the “Keystone Estate” after Mary Packer-Cumming’s native Pennsylvania.
 Upon her death in 1912, she willed the land to St. John’s Cathedral in Jacksonville, which used the gracious gift by opening a boys’ home for needy children in 1921.
 The home closed in 1953 as a result of financial complications.